Peak Design Capture Clip Review (Camera Holder for Backpack)

 As an avid backpacker, I’m constantly looking for better ways to carry my camera while on the trail.

 Most of my backpacking packs require me to take off the pack to access my camera, and carrying it by hand, on a camera strap or on a chest harness gets a bit old after a while (especially when I used to shoot with a DSLR).

-A few months ago I discovered Peak Design’s Capture Clip VIII and decided to give it a try.
+A few months ago, I discovered Peak Design’s Capture Clip Version 3 and decided to give it a try.